Jacebob/MoonerPaid-Cracked/README.md

 Moreover, I Admonish You with the Utmost Urgency Not to Install This From Any Other Source, as Anyone Claiming to Have Cracked It Is Perpetuating a Perilous Deception, Disseminating a Virulent Virus Instead.

 # Discliamer
-(I, the Creator, Disclaim Any and All Responsibility for the Consequences of Your Actions, Including Any Penalties or Sanctions Incurred in the Virtual Realm of Gorilla Tag; Proceed at Your Own Risk, Brave Cyber Adventurer.)
+(I, the Creator, Disclaim Any and All Responsibility for the Consequences of Your Actions, Including Any Penalties or Sanctions Incurred in Gorilla tag.)

 # Help
-Before Initiating the Application, Ensure That You Execute the File First, Subsequently Launching Gorilla Tag, Following Which All of Your Predicaments Should Be Resolved, Enterprising User.
-Now, Go Ahead and Enjoy the Experience!
+Before Running Gorilla tag Please Run the Mooner Paid Crack Then Run Gorilla Tag that should fix all of ur problems (Most of them lmao)